Mary, Mother of the Church

 In Jerusalem…in search of the lost treasure: “Son, why have you done this to us?
 Your father and I have been looking for you with great anxiety” (Luke 2:48).

-Mary, to whom was entrusted the treasure of heaven and earth, has lost this treasure.
+Mary, to whom God entrusted the treasure of heaven and earth, has lost this treasure.
 She is anxious and in pain.
 She is confused and helpless!
-Even when she found him, she didn’t much understand what happened.
+Even when she found him, she didn’t understand what had happened.
 But she kept all things in her heart…until the mystery was revealed.

 In Cana: “They no longer have wine…Do whatever he tells you” (John 2:4-5).

 Mary revealed her role as mother of creation when she anticipated matters and asked her son.
-She is the mother of Jesus, but also the mother of those touched my misery.
+She is the mother of Jesus but also the mother of those touched by misery.
 She is the woman who sees, prepares, feels and sympathizes with humanity.
 She is the hidden but effective woman who serves, counsels, and demands the rights of the weak ones.
-She is the woman who knows how to disappear and, yet, remain present.
+She is the woman who knows how to disappear and yet remain present.
 She is love and presence.

 At the resurrection: Just as she was with her son at the foot of the Cross, she is with him in the joy of the resurrection.
 “Blessed are those who have not seen and have believed!”
 (John 20:29)